 In May 2004, the Abu Ghraib prison scandal broke.
 An army investigation confirmed the mistreatment of Iraqi prisoners held by the American military, with "numerous incidents of sadistic, blatant, and wanton criminal abuses" inflicted on detainees.
 The prison abuse scandal and the deteriorating military situation in Iraq prompted calls for a change in Pentagon leadership.
 Senator Joseph Biden, then ranking Democrat on the Foreign Relations Committee, met with the president and vice president on his return from Iraq and said that he would have fired Donald Rumsfeld.
 Turning to Cheney, Senator Biden said, "Were you not a constitutional officer, I'd fire you, too."
 Asked why, Biden responded: "Mr. President, can you name me one piece of substantial advice given about the war in Iraq that's turned out to be true?
 That's why, Mr. President."

-On Capitol Hill for a group photograph with all of the senators in June 2004, Cheney encountered Vermont Democrat Patrick Leahy in the Senate Chamber and used the occasion to protest Leahy’s speeches linking him to Halliburton’s no-bid contracts for services in Iraq and at Guantanamo Bay.
-(Although Cheney had cut his ties with the company, he was still entitled to deferred payment and stock options enhanced by these government contracts.)
+On Capitol Hill for a group photograph with all of the senators in June 2004, Cheney encountered Vermont Democrat Patrick Leahy in the Senate Chamber and used the occasion to protest Leahy's speeches linking him to Halliburton's no-bid contracts for services in Iraq and at Guantanamo Bay.
+(Although Cheney had cut his ties with the company, he was still entitled to deferred payment and stock options.)
 When the senator responded with his own complaint about White House attacks on Democrats, the vice president uttered an expletive and stormed out of the chamber.
 Reporters in the press gallery had heard him, and news of the incident spread across the media.
 Cheney admitted cursing the senator, adding that he had felt better for saying it.
 This breach of Senate decorum indicated that he was feeling the strain of office.
-“I think he was having a bad day,” said Leahy.
+"I think he was having a bad day," said Leahy.

-The Bush-Cheney ticket won 51% of the vote.
+The Bush-Cheney ticket won 51 percent of the vote.
 In the aftermath of the election, the vice president resisted efforts from within the administration to remove Secretary of Defense Rumsfeld, arguing that it would create an impression of doubt and hesitation within the administration that would embolden critics of the war.
 Instead, the president accepted the resignation of Secretary of State Powell.
-Powell’s aide, Marine Colonel Lawrence Wilkerson, publicly accused the “Cheney-Rumsfeld cabal” of having hijacked American foreign policy and courting disaster “in Iraq, in North Korea, in Iran.”
+Powell's aide, Marine Colonel Lawrence Wilkerson, publicly accused the "Cheney-Rumsfeld cabal" of having hijacked American foreign policy and courting disaster "in Iraq, in North Korea, in Iran."

 A Cloud Over the Vice President